ArtisanGray/holbertonschool-unity/README.md

-A collection of Holberton project folders that utilize Unity assets and concepts.
+A collection of Holberton project folders that utilize Unity assets and concepts, along with visual projects.